A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Applying the lower-bound framework

-\begin{proof} Note that the complement of an independent set is a vertex cover and vice versa, so it is sufficient to give a reduction for \textsc{Vertex Cover}.
+\begin{proof} The complement of an independent set is a vertex cover and vice versa, so it is sufficient to give a reduction for \textsc{Vertex Cover}.
 We will use a reduction from \textsc{Grid embedded SAT}.
 Let $\phi$ be a $(3,3)$-CNF formula, and let $G_{\phi}$ be its incidence graph.
-Similarly to our \textsc{Dominating Set} gadgetry, we use a cycle as variable gadget, and paths of odd length as wires, see Figure~\ref{fig:vcgadget}.
-The variable gadget for a variable $v_i$ is a cycle of length eight with vertices $v_i(1),\dots,v_i(8)$, where the literal edges formerly incident to $v$ are now connected to a cycle vertex of even index for positive and of odd index for negative literals (see Figure~\ref{fig:vcgadget}).
-For clauses that have exactly three literals, the gadget is a cycle of length nine, and we connect the wires at indices divisible by three.
+Similarly to our \textsc{Dominating Set} gadgetry, we use a cycle as variable gadget.
+The literals are represented by paths of odd lengths, see Figure~\ref{fig:vcgadget_stoc}.
+The variable gadget for a variable $v_i$ is a cycle of length eight with vertices $v_i(0),\dots,v_i(7)$, where the literal edges formerly incident to $v$ are now connected to a cycle vertex of even index for positive and of odd index for negative literals (see Figure~\ref{fig:vcgadget_stoc}).
+For a clause $c_i$ that has three literals, the gadget is a cycle of length nine with vertices $c_i(0),\dots,c_i(8)$, and we connect the wires at vertices $c_i(0),c_i(3),c_i(6)$.
 For clauses that have exactly two literals, we use an edge as clause gadget, and connect each wire to different endpoints.
 We can eliminate clauses of size one in a preprocessing step.
 The wire gadgets are simple paths of odd length.